-- Event 2, Dispatch 2, SOR: No more than 12 weeks after data-set finalization, a second event will be held to present findings on a topic important to policy audiences that has not already been covered.
-This event will include a PowerPoint media briefing, the SOR, and a dispatch, accompanied by at least one press release.
-If desired, a second topic related to the first dispatch can also be presented via a PowerPoint media briefing, accompanied by at least one press release.
-The event should follow one of the following formats: - Option 1: A standard release event with the addition of a panel (chair/moderator and two discussants) who will react to the findings. - Option 2: A presentation at a national or regional policy summit or meeting involving NGOs and possibly policymakers.
-The NP will still prepare at least one PowerPoint presentation, a dispatch, the SOR, and at least one press release.
-The press release, dispatch, and SOR will still be distributed electronically to media and stakeholders - Option 3: A presentation directly to high-level policy makers in a private meeting.
-For example, the report could be released to: - Senior staff in a relevant government ministry or ministries - A group of MPs, or parliamentary chiefs of staff, or members/staff of a parliamentary committee - Leadership and staff of a political party - Representatives of one or more local government or municipal councils
+- Month 3: - Event 2 focusing on topics not already covered, accompanied by Press Release 3.
+Whether in-person, hybrid or online, the event should follow one of three formats: - Option 1: A standard release event with a panel (chair/moderator and two discussants) who will react to the findings. - Option 2: A presentation at a national or regional policy summit or meeting involving NGOs, policymakers, and other stakeholders. - Option 3: A presentation to high-level policymakers in a private meeting.
+For example, the briefing could be for senior ministry staff or a group of MPs, parliamentary chiefs of staff, or members/staff of a parliamentary committee

-The NP will still prepare a PowerPoint presentation, dispatch, SOR, and at least one press release.
-The press release, dispatch and SOR will still be distributed electronically to media and stakeholders.
+Regardless of the option chosen, the NP will prepare a PowerPoint presentation and at least one press release, both of which will be distributed electronically to media and stakeholders.